 Kurogane is a sports shounen manga based around the sport kendo in a high school setting.
 However, the author puts a small supernatural twist on it to try to make it 'fresh'.
 Unfortunately, since it was axed we never get to see Kurogane's full potential as it sets itself up for something that could have been great, but never could show it.

-The story revolves around high school freshmen Hirito Kurogane, a weak-frail boy who only cared about getting good grades in class and wouldn't dare do anything involving physical activity.
+revolves around high school freshmen Hirito Kurogane, a weak-frail boy who only cared about getting good grades in class and wouldn't dare do anything involving physical activity.
 He somehow gets involved with a spirit who wants him to succeed her Kendo style and one thing leads to another he joins the Kendo club.
 The story basically follows a traditional sports shounen route where our fellow MC slowly works his way up through training and determination to become a great Kendoist.
 Along the way of course making friends and rivals which truly test his ability not only physically but also mentally slowly shaping our MC to become a better self.

 The art is nice and modern.
 It's not amazing, but it's nice to look at and it looks visually well when it comes to the Kendo matches.